Masters tee times: Round 1 groups and schedule including Rory McIlroy and Tiger Woods

 Woods is included on the round one tee times as the 48-year-old returns to action

-Rory McIlroy will tee off alongside World No 1 Scottie Scheffler and Xander Schauffele as the Masters gets underway on Thursday, as champion Jon Rahm begins his defence of the green jacket alongside Matt Fitzpatrick.
+Rory McIlroy will tee off alongside World No 1 Scottie Scheffler and Xander Schauffele as the Masters gets underway this afternoon, as champion Jon Rahm begins his defence of the green jacket alongside Matt Fitzpatrick.

 McIlroy resumes his quest to end his major drought at Augusta, and starts alongside the 2022 champion and tournament favourite Scheffler – in the pick of the groups on the opening rounds that will see the two best players in the world over the past 12 months go head to head from the first drive.

-Tiger Woods is included on the round one tee times as the 48-year-old returns to action, playing next to Jason Day and Max Homa.
+Tiger Woods is included on the round one tee times as the 48-year-old returns to action, playing alongside Jason Day and Max Homa.

 Tommy Fleetwood tees off in the final group of the day on Thursday with 2020 Masters champion Dustin Johnson and Collin Morikawa.